-The \$9.2 billion private equity portfolio at June 30, 2023 is invested in venture capital partnerships, buyout funds and international private equity.
-The private equity portfolio includes \$1.2 billion in venture capital, \$3.7 billion in buyout funds, \$1.5 billion in co-investment and \$2.8 billion in other private equity investments.
-The private equity portfolio return was 8.2 percent for the fiscal year ended June 30, 2023 and 54.7 percent for the fiscal year ended June 30, 2023, 0.8 percent for the fiscal year ended June 30, 2022 and 54.7 percent for the fiscal year ended June 30, 2021.
+The \$9.7 billion private equity portfolio at June 30, 2024 is invested in venture capital partnerships, buyout funds and international private equity.
+The private equity portfolio includes \$1.0 billion in venture capital, \$3.8 billion in buyout funds, \$2.4 billion in co-investment and \$2.5 billion in other private equity investments.
+The private equity portfolio return was 0.7 percent for the fiscal year ended June 30, 2024, 8.2 percent for the fiscal year ended June 30, 2023 and 0.8 percent for the fiscal year ended June 30, 2022.
 The relative magnitudes of the investments in these private equity sources are shown below in Display 3.